Wicks and Coils in Electronic Cigarettes

 Silica wicks are easy to work with and are great for beginners.
 If it is combined with single coils, this setup will give users a great, everyday vape.
 For those who want more flavor, SS mesh and organic cotton are the way to go.

-Vapers who want more clouds should try organic cotton with multiple coil setups.
+Vapers who want more clouds should try organic cotton with multiple wicks and coils setups.
 The more coils, the more vapor it can produce.
 If one has a mod capable of firing sub-ohm coils, a multi-coil setup at about 0.5ohms or below will provide enough vapor satisfy cloud chasers.
 For flavor seekers, SS mesh or cotton with a single coil at about 1.2ohm and above will give one all the flavor they need.

 But of course, it all depends on what the user wants.
 If you can, try all the combinations in every configuration you can think of, and tweak it to taste.
 It does not matter if one prefers Ekowool over cotton, triple coils over dual coils, or Nichrome over Kanthal.
-As long as one is having fun and is off cigarettes, the setup does not matter.
+As long as one is having fun and is from cigarettes, the setup does not matter.